-The GFD.022 DRMAA Interface Specification was written originally with a slant towards a C binding.
+The [GFD.022](#) DRMAA Interface Specification was written originally with a slant towards a C/C++ binding.
 As such, several aspects of the DRMAA interface needed to be interpreted with liberty in order to better fit with an object-oriented language like the Java language.
 Among the aspects that changed are variable and method naming and the error structure.
-Details of this altering are described in the DRMAA IDL specification.
+[Details of this altering are described in the DRMAA IDL specification.](#)

-As suggested in the DRMAA IDL specification, some methods from the GFD.022 specification fail to appear in object-oriented bindings such as the Java language binding specification.
-The 'drmaa_get_attribute()', 'drmaa_set_attribute()', 'drmaa_get_vector_attribute()', 'drmaa_set_vector_attribute()', and 'drmaa_get_vector_attribute_names()' methods are not needed because the Java language binding specification specifies a property getter and setter for each DRMAA attribute.
+[As suggested in the DRMAA IDL specification](#) Additionally, some methods from the DRMAAGFD.022 specification fail to appear in [object-oriented bindings such as](#) the Java language binding specification.
+The drmaa_get_attribute(), drmaa_set_attribute(), drmaa_get_vector_attribute(), drmaa_set_vector_attribute(), and drmaa_get_vector_attribute_names() methods are not needed because the Java language binding specification specifies a property getter and setter for each DRMAA attribute.
 A getter is a method for getting a property's value, and a setter is a method for setting a property's value.
 The advantage of this approach is that the property getters and setters allow for compile-time type checking of DRMAA attributes, and allow special treatment of attributes which are better represented as something other than a String.
-Below is a table of the DRMAA IDL/Java property names and their corresponding Java language types.
+Below is a table of the DRMAA [attributes](#) [IDL/Java property names](#), and their corresponding Java [property names](#), and their [language types](#).